 In The Blue Moth of Morning, P. C. Vandall by turns acknowledges, embraces and subverts clichés of female relationships, emotions and bodies, exposing the inner tumult women often try to conceal under a thin veneer of aplomb.

-Description provided by Publisher, accessed through Primo
+Read more about this title on our library website.
+Description provided by Publisher, accessed through Primo.

 Helena María Viramontes' acclaimed debut story collection exploring the social, economic and cultural impositions that shape women's lives is now available in a new bilingual edition that contains a first-ever Spanish translation.

+Read more about this title on our library website.
 Description provided by Publisher, accessed through Primo